tandoraco/changelog/README.md

     - `docker-compose -f dev.yml run --service-ports web`
     - Bash shell of container cannot be used in this mode.

+## Setup GIT Hooks

+- Flake8 is used as a linter and pre-commit hooks.
+- Add flake8 as a pre-commit hook so that code is checked for pep8 conventions.
+If this is not followed, the code may fail the style check test in pipeline.
+- `flake8 --install-hook git`

 ## Other useful links

 - [Writing DB migrations](https://bitbucket.org/tandoraco/tandora-backend/wiki/DB%20migrations)